markfloryan/dmt2/courselogistics/index.md

 - **Quizzes (modules 1-5):** 60 percent (12 percent each)
 - **Final Exam:** 15 percent

 Homeworks will be graded on a traditional percentage scale.
 Quizzes will be graded on a traditional percentage scale as well.
 However, I believe that once a quiz grade reaches a certain level, a student has clearly mastered the material and does need any incentive to retake that quiz.
-Thus, **any quiz grade that exceeds 90 percent (strictly greater than 90 percent) will be automatically rounded up to a perfect score**.
+Thus, **any first attempt quiz grade that exceeds 90 percent (strictly greater than 90 percent) will be automatically rounded up to a perfect score**.
+Quiz retakes will not round up (as it is the final attempt and the incentive to retake is not present anymore).

 Your final letter grade will be determined by the traditional decade curve.
 The table for which is shown below: